PoisotLab/ms_sdt_software/reviews.typ

 This is interesting, though I know nothing about this method.
 But what is the importance of the \$325k?
 I.e., what would you actually use this information for?

 #response[
-  This information was mostly relevant for us., to assess the value of the softwrae contributon for _e.g._ grant applications.
+  This information was mostly relevant for us, to assess the value of the software contributon for _e.g._ grant applications.
 We have removed it from the manuscript.
 ]

 "The GBIF package"